shsagir/play-area-sync/docs/company.md

 Individual Accounts can opt-out of receiving those alerts by deselecting this from their Accounts notification settings.

 -->

+### Working with multiple Companies

+Just like in real life, you can create or join any number of Companies with your Account.
+So one Account can own multiple Companies while also being involved in other Companies as Admins or even App level collaborators.

+### Moving an App from one Company to another

+In some cases you might want to move the App to a different Company.
+This will change billing AND team.
+Of course you first need to be at least Admin in two Companies.

+### Changing the Company of an App

+2. Go to the App in the Dashboard, click the "Change ownership" button
+3. This will open a form, where you choose a different Company (and Billing Contact)

+This action can only be done by Accounts who have Owner or Admin privileges on both Companies.

+### Moving a Company member to another Company

+Well, that's not what you do, actually.
+What you'll do is: invite the same person again to the another Company.
+The Account will then be able to see and access Apps from both Companies under one login.
+The Account itself or you (as the Admin or Owner) can then revoke access to the first Company.

 ## Billing Contacts